RigidSeine/chat-less/chat-less_notes.md

 //SELECT * FROM inventory WHERE status = "A" AND ( qty < 30 OR item LIKE "p%")
 //$and is a valid operator too.
 This query simply omits it since the additional properties in the object use AND by default.
 ```

+# Deployment
+## Nginx Web Server Setup
+- Since this leveraging an existing web server, we're going to be modifying the nginx config file to set up a virtual server for Chat Less.